EricomSoftwareLtd/tmpDoc2003/docs/integration/fortigate.rst

 *	Select the Ericom Shield Server
 *	Click OK to save.

-..note:: The Source Address should be the group of machines or users that this policy will apply to.
+.. note:: The Source Address should be the group of machines or users that this policy will apply to.
 For example, apply a policy for a specified group of machines that will be forwarded to the Shield Server, and another policy that bypasses Shield and only uses the FortiGate proxy.

 .. figure:: images/Fortigate8.png